 Lawyers for Furlong did not respond when APTN reached out for comment.

-Two of the original six survivors, including representative plaintiff Kathy Woodgate of Burns Lake First Nation, have died since the CHRC accepted the case in 2017.
+Two of the original six survivors, including representative plaintiff Cathy Woodgate of Burns Lake First Nation, have died since the CHRC accepted the case in 2017.
 Emma Williams passed away in December, 2021.

 “He made a statement and signed it,” Mike said in a telephone interview from B.C.
 “He wanted it (the hearing) to go ahead right away.”